galah-group/galah/README.md

 shared their knowledge with me.
 Thank you everyone who has helped me grow as a software engineer.

-Victor Hill was also the one who initially concieved of Galah, I just implemented it.
+Victor Hill was also the one who initially conceived of Galah, I just implemented it.

 ### Christopher Johnson